 Changes in farming practices have affected the abundance of wheat stem sawfly.
 Tractor farming increased the relative abundance of wheat and decreased the proportion of oats grown.
 In addition, as strip farming gained acceptance, sawflies spread easily from stubble and native grasses to wheat.
 As stubble farming of wheat on wheat stubble increased, so did wheat stem sawfly.

 Heavy losses occurred primarily in the 1940s and 50s.
 In 1941, losses totalled 50 million bushels on the Canadian Prairies.
-Annual losses in Saskatchewan over the period 1926 to 1958 ranged from 1.4 per cent to 10.3 per cent of potential yield.
+Annual losses in Saskatchewan over the period 1926 to 1958 ranged from 1.4% to 10.3% of potential yield.
 The development of solid-stemmed wheat varieties greatly decreased the importance of this pest.

 The sawfly larva bores down inside the stem and makes a discoloured tunnel from about the top joint to the root.
 The most diagnostic evidence of sawfly feeding is the presence of sawdust-like frass inside the wheat stem.
 The greatest losses occur around the margins of fields.